INS Ambuda: Description

-The auxiliary ship is 50 metres (164 ft 1 in) long, displaces 930 tonnes and has capacity for 500 tonnes of water.
+The auxiliary ship is 50 metres (164 ft 1 in) long, displaces 930 tonnes and has a capacity for 500 tonnes of water.
 The barge is powered by two Caterpillar engines with a total output of 1800 bhp and has a top speed of 12 kn.
 Ambuda has accommodation for 20 crew members and a galley or corridor kitchen facility.
 It has tank gauging systems, fire fighting equipment and carries a rigid inflatable boat.
 It has sea-going capability and carries all essential communication and navigation equipment.

 INS Ambuda (IR no. 35823) is one of the five water barges built by Vipul Shipyard as per the contract concluded in February 2006.
 It was commissioned on 11 October 2010 by Commodore Ajay Kumar Sinha, Chief Staff Officer (Technical), Southern Naval Command at South Jetty, Naval Base.

 It is named after a previous auxiliary vessel, INS Ambuda which served the Indian Navy for more than four decades and was decommissioned in February 2007.